davidfsmith/ee-comment-notification/README.md

-# ee-comment-notification
+# Comment Notification
+===
-Expression Engine plugin to send a notification to the comment author
+Expression Engine plugin to send a notification to the comment author when their comment is updated.